-Control Center can also be used to centrally monitor Firewall Enterprise audit stream data.
-This capability provides a high level overview of network activity and behavior, which can be drilled down to individual appliances, devices, groups, and users.
+Control Center can also be used to centrally monitor Firewall Enterprise audit stream data, providing a high level overview of network activity and behavior, which can be further filtered to individual appliances, devices, groups, and users.
 For geographically diverse or multi-tenant deployments, Control Center allows network administrators to define Configuration Domains, and segment firewall policies between them.